3 Tips for the New Writer

 When I started writing, I was just a little girl.
 I can’t honestly remember the first thing that I wrote, but I knew that I was hooked on this writing thing.
-Several half-finished stories (and a few finished ones) later, I started to become a really anxious writer though—completely focused on doing all the things that would potentially lead me to a book deal.
+But several half-finished stories (and a few finished ones) later, I started to become a really anxious writer—completely focused on doing all the things that would potentially lead me to a book deal.

 But that’s not what this post is about, friends.
-Because you can find tons of resources about doing all the things that will potentially lead you to a book deal.
-But if you want to have a solid foundation for your writing as you start on this exciting journey, I have a few other suggestions for you.
+After all, you can find tons of resources about doing all the things that will potentially lead you to a book deal.
+But if you want to have a solid foundation for your writing as you embark on this exciting journey, I have a few other suggestions for you.

 1. Don’t be anxious.